Position: Policy Research Officer

 Tom is also the editor of the SPERI Comment blog.
 He is the author of several SPERI British Political Economy Briefs and has appeared regularly in the media discussing SPERI’s research.

 Before joining in SPERI Tom worked as a Parliamentary Researcher between 2010-2015.
 He has extensive experience of engagement with key political and civic stakeholders, including cross-party parliamentarians, local government leaders and civil servants; business representatives; members of the public and community groups; universities, charities and trade unions; and national media.
-He has a BA (Hons) in Politics from the University of Sheffield and is a Trustee of the Sheffield Civic Trust and the Zest community development trust.
+He has a BA (Hons) in Politics from the University of Sheffield and is a Trustee of the Zest community development trust.

 The Coming Crisis Palgrave, forthcoming 2017 [co-edited with Colin Hay].